MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 # What are we going to do?

-- We're going to go through some scenarios where making some data available offline will be advantageous
+- We're going to go through scenarios where making some data available offline is advantageous
-- I'll run you the approach
+- I'll run you through the approach
-- I have some gems which save you writing JavaScript
-- I'll explain the limitations
+- I'll show you the libraries to help you get going quickly.
-- Maybe a demo!
+- We'll go through the gotchas & the wins

 ---
 <!-- _class: lead -->